 The American Popular Literature Collection is comprised of mass-appeal publications issued in America from roughly 1840 - 1940.
 The collection includes first or early editions of best-sellers by both American and British authors of this period, both for juveniles and adults.
 Among the authors represented in this collection are Victor Appleton(Tom Swift books), Edgar Rice Burroughs (Tarzan books), Stella M. Francis (Campfire Girls series), Oliver Optic (various boys' series), and Helen Louise Thorndyke (Honey Bunch series).
 Also included are popular history, gift books, poetry, periodicals such as Chatterbox and Frank Leslie's serials, and other publications that were best-sellers or designed for mass audiences.
 This collection complements the Horatio Alger Collection, the Edward T. LeBlanc and Albert Johannsen Dime Novel Collections, The Merriwell Collection, and The Edward Stratemeyer Collection.

 While we are quite strong in boys' series books, we continue to add vigorously to this collection, particularly in the area of books written by women, or for a female audience.
-If you are interested in helping us add to this collection, or would like to make a suggestion for a purchase, please contact the Curator, Lynne Thomas.
+If you are interested in helping us add to this collection, or would like to make a suggestion for a purchase, please contact the Curator, Sarah Cain.